Center for Natural Resource Governance

 Socio-political actors in Germany are increasingly working together to advance the socio-ecological transformation.
 We explore the opportunities of these alliances and alliances to provide advice and positive examples.

-• Trialogue Series "Energy Systems of the Future" (ESYS)
+• Trialogue series "Energy Systems of the Future" (ESYS)

-In cooperation with the Academies Project "Energy Systems of the Future", the Berlin Governance Platform conducts trialogues as sounding boards for the working groups of the Academies Project.
+The Berlin Governance Platform, in cooperation with the academy project "Energy Systems of the Future", conducts trials as sounding boards for the working groups of the academy project.

-The aim of the "Energiewende PartnerStadt" project was to exchange know-how and experience on local energy transition across national borders, to facilitate technology transfer in the field of renewable energies and to promote cohesion in Europe [...]
+The aim of the "Energiewende PartnerStadt" project was to exchange expertise and experience on the local energy transition across national borders, facilitate technology transfer in the field of renewable energies and promote cohesion in Europe.

 • LEAP Transparency

-The Local Electricity Access Program - LEAP Transparency is a multi-stakeholder initiative working for fair and transparent access to affordable and clean electricity mainly in rural Africa.
+The Local Electricity Access Programme - LEAP Transparency is a multi-stakeholder initiative working for fair and transparent access to affordable and clean electricity access mainly in rural Africa

 • Garment Industries Transparency Initiative (GITI)